Our recommended method for hosting departmental servers is to use the UB Virtual Machine Infrastructure.

 The Virtual Machine Infrastructure service provides servers (virtual computers) for UB-affiliated entities.The servers may run Microsoft Windows, Red Hat Enterprise Linux, Oracle Enterprise Linux, Oracle Solaris x86, or CentOS operating systems.
 Certain other versions of Linux may work as well.
 The service is similar to those provided by server hosting companies, but has several advantages due to the fact that it is part of UB’s core computing infrastructure.
 The service was originally developed to provide flexibility, reliability and cost savings for UB internal IT needs.
 It was later made available for departmental use and it now hosts a significant population of departmental servers.

-After conducting an analysis of a department’s servers, we have in some rare cases found that it did not make sense to replace the servers with virtual machines.
+After conducting an analysis of a department’s servers, we have, in some rare cases, found that it did not make sense to replace the servers with virtual machines.
 To address those cases, a limited amount of rack space for departmental server hardware is reserved in a CIT UB data center.
-Such arrangements are governed by the Co-Location at UB (CLUB) Terms of Agreement.
+Please contact EIS at firstname.lastname@example.org to discuss.

 To request Departmental Server Hosting (Virtual Machine):